JorikVL/iot-KIST-DigitalTwin/Documentation.md

 ### JSONReader

-The JSONReader script is used convert a json file containing the sensors to objects.
+The JSONReader script is used convert a json file containing the sensors data to sensor objects that we can work with.
 The script has a class "Sensor" that contains all the variables from the json file.
-To be able to use [JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) with this class it is required that the class is supported by **[Serializable]**.
+To be able to use [JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) with this class it is required that the class is supported by *[Serializable]*.

     [Serializable]
     public class Sensor